 - Expedition style Camping – the closest to glamping in the Himalayas

 There are many undiscovered remote trekking routes in Nepal.
 Most people are only aware of the popular regions Annapurna, Everest, and Langtang.
 We provide a truly the best-secluded trekking vacation in a non-touristic part of Nepal.

-The highlight of the trek will be when we go up a hill of 3365 meters to witness the mountain range from Mount Dhaulagiri in the west all the way to Mount Pandim which is in Sikkim to the East.
+The highlight of the trek will be when we go up a hill of 3365 meters to witness the mountain range from Mount Dhaulagiri in the west to Mount Pandim, which is in Sikkim to the East.
 The panoramic distance is a whopping 480.86km as the crow flies according to Google maps.
-Eight mountains are above 8000 meters on this vista including Mount Everest along with hundreds of peaks that are between 6 thousand and 7 thousand meters high.
-It is adviced that you bring binoculars for close up views as the distance of the vista is massive.
+Eight mountains are above 8000 meters on this vista, including Mount Everest along with hundreds of peaks that are between 6 thousand and 7 thousand meters high.
+It is advised that you bring binoculars for close up views as the distance of the vista is massive.

 There aren’t many places that have a perfect combination of being in an off the beaten track with the best panorama of the Himalayan peaks.

 Day 01: Arrive in Kathmandu to be received by your trek leader and transferred to your hotel.

 Day 02: We leave Kathmandu early after breakfast.
 The drive to the starting point will take place on a black-topped road, and the final part will be on a fair-weather road.